 5. Permed Bob

 A valentine to curly-haired teen queens back in the day, the permed bob is a sweet, angst-free approach to big curls that we can all definitely get in on this year.
 In fact, it’s quite similar to all the natural-textured bobs we’ve been seeing lately, save for slightly tighter, more defined ringlets.
 To emulate, keep it neat and in a soft wedge shape, ideally chin-length or shorter.
-A curl-recall cream—we like the shine and control we get from Bed Head by TIGI On the Rebound—helps you scrunch without the crunch.

 6. Feathered Layers